jfmatth/hugo-lightbi/content/collections/leather working/thosenyearbook.md

 ---

 ### Description ###
-Desgined as a collge faternity yearbook.
+Desgined as a college faternity yearbook.
 Extensive custom carvings replicating the Greene and Greene architectural style of the Thorsen Mansion in San Francisco. finished with antique wallnut stain.

 Some references include:
 * Carving of a lamp which is prevelant in the Thorsen House